Obesity to worsen, weigh heavily on healthcare costs

 By Tan Ee Lyn

-HONG KONG Obesity is most widespread in Britain and the United States among the world's leading economies and if present trends continue, about half of both men and women in the United States will be obese by 2030, health experts warned on Friday.
+HONG KONG, Aug 26 Obesity is most widespread in Britain and the United States among the world's leading economies and if present trends continue, about half of both men and women in the United States will be obese by 2030, health experts warned on Friday.

 Some 32 percent of men and 35 percent of women are now obese in the United States, according to a research team led by Claire Wang at the Mailman School of Public Health in Columbia University in New York.
 They published their findings in a special series of four papers on obesity in The Lancet.